 Graduate School of Management

-Besides being Japan's capital city, Tokyo is also home to a huge concentration of important business enterprises of all sizes that underpin Japan's economy, and offers great potential for new business start-up.
-To convert this potential into real economic vigor, there is a clear need for the cultivation both of researchers to play a leading role in exploring the realities of business management, and of managers and entrepreneurs equipped with the high-level skills need to drive organizational growth and development.
+As the capital of Japan, Tokyo is home to a huge concentration of important business enterprises of all types and sizes that underpin Japan’s economy.
+The city’s rich business environment offers great potential for new business start-ups.
+To convert this potential into dynamic economic advancement, there is a clear need for researchers and business leaders with the skills to analyze the current business and economic situation, make plans for the future and drive organizational growth and development.